wookiee/cocoa-programming-for-osx-5e/README.md

 # Cocoa Programming for OS X, 5th Edition

+This branch contains solutions and the companion guide for Swift 2.0.
+If you are using Swift 1.2, see [the swift1-2 branch](../../tree/swift1-2).

 ## Solutions and Errata

 This repository contains the solutions and errata for [Cocoa Programming for OS X - The Big Nerd Ranch Guide][book],